coderlevv/lfshelper/README.md

 time bash lfs_build_part1.sh 2>&1 | tee lfs_build_part1.log
 ```

-If your build db includes the *copy* field and your current working directory contains a *config* folder with correpsonding LFS config files, run the lfs_build_config.sh script to
+If your build db includes the *copy* field and your current working directory contains a *config* folder with corresponding LFS config files, run the lfs_build_config.sh script to
-copy the config files into prespecified locations.
+copy the config files to prespecified locations.

 Depending on the included sections the build scripts need to be run as user *lfs* or *root*.
 Please refer to the LFS book for details.